IanBurry/modal-vue/README.md

 ## usage

-Set the **largeModal** attribute to **true** as show below.
+Set the **largeModal** attribute to **true** as shown below.
 The attribute can be bound to data, a computed property, or a method that returns boolean

 ```vue
 <modal :showModal="showSourceDialog" :closeAction="closeSourceDialog" largeModal="true">